SDG14 Life Below Water

 - Seagrass Seascapes Exhibition - A collaboration between Gladstone Health Harbour Partnership, local artists, and CQUniversity, featuring seagrass sculptures, paintings and science displays.
 Included an official opening event on the 20 June 2019 with a number of invitees attending.
 Regular information sessions were held on seagrass restoration, including on the opening night.

-Integrated within both degrees are multiple avenues for students to learn and practice theory and skills in freshwater systems.
+Integrated within these degrees are multiple avenues for students to learn and practice theory and skills in freshwater systems.
 This content includes term-long units of study (e.g. "Freshwater and Marine Systems, Botany of Aquatic Environments) and can cover focused elements within broader units of study.
 The Bachelor of Environmental Science degree includes a major in "Integrated land and water management", reflecting a strong focus on the interrelationship between land use and aquatic systems, and how best to manage them.
+Key units covered in the Bachelor of Agriculture include Key units of study include "Soil and Irrigation Management", "Resource-Smart Food Production", and "Sustainability Issues and Solutions".

 Students complete a capstone unit ("Coastal Marine Resources") as part of both degrees that focuses on sustainable fishing, sustainable management of aquatic environments and fisheries science/management.
 This includes teaching about the definitions of overfishing, the science behind it, and solutions to destructive fishing practices.